erutan/sierra-conditions/content/conditions/breaking.md

 [SEKI](https://www.nps.gov/seki/learn/nature/fire-restrictions.htm): On July 1st stage 3 fire restrictions - no campfires or smoking will be allowed anywhere in the park, frontcountry campgrounds or backcountry at any altitude.
 Alcohol stoves are allowed, but no wood/twig/charcoal ones (biolite, etc).

-[Sequoia National Forest](https://www.fs.usda.gov/alerts/sequoia/alerts-notices) all campfires & wood stoves are banned, along with alcohol stoves or other stoves without shutoff valves.
+[Sequoia National Forest](https://www.fs.usda.gov/alerts/sequoia/alerts-notices) all campfires & wood stoves are banned (frontcountry campgrounds or backcountry at any altitude), along with alcohol stoves or other stoves without shutoff valves.

 NOTE: [CA Campfire permits](https://www.readyforwildfire.org/permits/campfire-permit/) are required for stove use in the backcountry - you have to watch a video of how to dig out a giant hole in a meadow and then fill it in with a shovel and douse with buckets of water lol.